hufanyoung/PBFE/README.md

 ### Results

+We used *drought* as the environmental hazard in phase 1.

 We developed the *Python* script for implementing the PBFE methodology by choosing the variables in the four phases.

 *Figure 2.
 Branch graph for the formulation process visualization.*